Mixing Tips in Mono for Single Sided Hearing Loss

 On the master channel, I would always include a plugin that can convert a stereo signal to mono.
 This immediately helps get all sounds in one channel.
 For this, I use Mastering the Mix – Levels (link) which can often be picked up relatively cheaply during sale time.

 Levels contains a mono button towards the top centre of the plugin and also, a stereo field analysis button towards the top right.
-While mixing with one ear, I would have this placed on master bus (final channel in your DAW) with mono switched on.
+While mixing with one ear, I would have this placed on the master bus (final channel slot in your DAW) with mono switched on.
 Towards the end of the process, after writing a track, you can turn this off to make sure that your stereo image looks fine.

 Due to only having one working ear and mixing in stereo, I also add a limiter to prevent sound going beyond a certain threshold.
 This could be DAW limiter, Waves L2, Fabfilter L2, Sonible Smart Limit or any other decent limiter that can stop a mistake that could potentially create a really loud, deafening sound.